AguaClara/Fluoride-Auto/Spring 2019/Fluoride-Auto-Spring-2019-Report.md

 - Connectors and buckets for stock tanks
 - Two stir plates with stir bars for the stock solutions
 - One Fluoride Probe [insert brand and model here after new probe arrives]
 - One 47 mm In-Line Filter Holder (Pall Corporation,

 #### Apparatus Changes
 The Spring 2019 team made various changes to the apparatus from the one used by the Fall 2018 team.
 The fabrication details are outlined in the manual.
 - Flocculator: The flocculator was lengthened to account for the desired amount of headloss.
 This also increased the retention time which allowed for better floc formation.
+See [Flocculator](flocculator) for fabrication details.
 - Sedimentation Tube: The shape of the reactor tube was reevaluated from what was used in previous semesters.
 The floc weir was moved from being on the right side of the tube and above the bend to being on the left side of the tube and below the bend.
 The goal was to better model the reactor after sedimentation tanks in AguaClara plants in addition to preventing gel formation within the reactor.
 The team hoped to improve the issue of gel formation by moving the floc weir lower down the tube to let the floc blanket overflow out of the reactor before gel could form.
+See [Sedimentation Tube](#sedimentation-tube) for fabrication details.
+- Floc filter: The team placed a wire mesh screen between the two plates of a 47 mm In-Line Filter Holder.
+This filter holder was attached at one end to the effluent tube from the turbidimeter and the influent tube to the bottle where the fluoride probe was.
+Additionally, a mesh screen with a larger hole was placed over the effluent opening of the sedimentation tube.
+See [Mesh Filters](#mesh-filters) for fabrication details.

 ### Procedure
 The team used ProCoDA to run the experiments and collect fluoride probe and turbidimeter data.
 Refer to the manual for more information on the Fluoride Auto ProCoDA method file.